th3dstudio/MercuryOne/EVA Carriage Files/README.md

 - `EVA2-4_Bottom_V1-1.stl`
 - `a_EVA_Backplate_Merc_Support_V1-1.stl`

+# Versioning

+This directory contains several versions of the EVA Carriage system for the Mercury One project.
+We recommend using the latest version available in this directory, however the files provided for each version should be complete and usable if desired.

 # Source files and Attributions:

-These files were obtained 2/3/2023 from the ZeroG Mercury One configurators.
-The ZeroG Mercury One is under development as an open-source project.
-[Please see the ZeroG Mercury One site for additional details.](https://docs.zerog.one/manual/build/mercury_eva/printed_files)
+These files were obtained directly from the ZeroG [Mercury One.1 configurators](https://docs.zerog.one/manual/build/mercury_eva/printed_files).
+ZeroG by https://zerog.one/ is licensed under a [CC BY-NC-SA 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Used here with permission.

 [Video installation guide provided by the Edge Of 3D Youtube channel.](https://www.youtube.com/playlist?list=PLTWoRbnsWNOh8fU8WCYN58Mdh5aLXsBGu)